spotify/web-scripts/README.md

 [![Actions Status](https://github.com/spotify/web-scripts/workflows/Tests/badge.svg)](https://github.com/spotify/web-scripts/actions)
 [![Version](https://img.shields.io/npm/v/@spotify/web-scripts.svg)](https://www.npmjs.com/package/@spotify/web-scripts)

+# ⚠️ DEPRECATION NOTICE

+2023-12-15: This repository is now officially deprecated.
+This means that the repository is no longer actively maintained and will not receive any further updates or bug fixes.

+---

 A monorepo of base configs and CLI wrappers used to speed up development @ Spotify.

 Want to use it?
 Check out the [CLI documentation](https://github.com/spotify/web-scripts/blob/master/packages/web-scripts) to get started!